typography-interaction-2526/typography-interaction-2526.github.io/content/topic/flexbox/index.md

 So most of what we’ve seen here is… somewhat possible using `float` and `position`—though not at all easily and only when you know the size/counts of your content.
 <!-- .balance -->

-But [the `justify-content` property](https://developer.mozilla.org/en-US/docs/Web/CSS/justify-content) is where flexbox starts to allow novel layouts, by dividing up the extra/available free space between elements—akin to *distribute* options in Figma/Adobe applications. `justify-content` does this on our *main axis*:
+But the [`justify-content` property](https://developer.mozilla.org/en-US/docs/Web/CSS/justify-content) is where flexbox starts to allow novel layouts, by dividing up the extra/available free space between elements—akin to *distribute* options in Figma/Adobe applications. `justify-content` does this on our *main axis*:
 <!-- .add-before--2 .balance -->

 <figure
-	@caption="The `start` / `end` values [have some nuance](https://csslayout.news/whats-the-difference-between-the-alignment-values-of-start-flex-start-and-self-start/) with different writing directions, but this doesn’t come up often."
+	@caption="The `start`/`end` values [have some nuance](https://csslayout.news/whats-the-difference-between-the-alignment-values-of-start-flex-start-and-self-start/) with different writing directions, but this doesn’t come up often."
 	@source="flex-justify-content/preview/?active=style.css"
-	style="--lines: 15.25"
+	style="--lines: 15"
 	>
 </figure>

 When our *main axis* is vertical, with `flex-direction: column;`&#x202F;:

 <figure
-	@caption="These *only* works with the `block-size` to justify within—otherwise the container would cinch up to the content height, as usual."
+	@caption="These only works with the `block-size` to *justify* within—otherwise the container would cinch up to the content height, as usual."
 	@source="flex-justify-content-column/preview/?active=style.css"
-	style="--lines: 19"
+	style="--lines: 21"
 	>
 </figure>